ollama/ollama/docs/faq.md

 docker run -d -e HTTPS_PROXY=https://my.proxy.example.com -p 11434:11434 ollama-with-ca
 ```

-### How do I use Ollama with GPU acceleration in Docker?
+## How do I use Ollama with GPU acceleration in Docker?

 The Ollama Docker container can be configured with GPU acceleration in Linux or Windows (with WSL2).
 This requires the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).
+See [ollama/ollama](https://hub.docker.com/r/ollama/ollama) for more details.

 GPU acceleration is not available for Docker Desktop in macOS due to the lack of GPU passthrough and emulation.